 A. As you are able to save into a Lifetime ISA between the ages of 18 and 50, the maximum total contributions over this time amount to £128,000.
 This means the maximum bonus you can receive from the Government is £32,000.

 Q. How much can I pay in each month?

 A. You can save as much or as little as you like into the account each month, provided you don’t exceed the annual £4,000 limit.

 Q. How do I put the money towards my deposit?

-It must be the first home you've ever owned, bought using a mortgage and you won't be able to rent it out.
+It must be the first home you've ever owned, purchased with a mortgage and you won't be able to rent it out.

 Q. Where can I open a Lifetime ISA?

 A. This is the rub.
-Not a single bank or building society has committed to offering a cash Lifetime ISA by the planned 6 April launch date.
+Not a single bank or building society has committed to offering a cash Lifetime ISA.
 The likes of Barclays, Santander, Halifax and HSBC, all confirmed to Zoopla they have no current plans to offer the account.

 Q. I already have a Help to Buy ISA.
 Is a Lifetime ISA worth it?

 A. If you are already saving into a Help to Buy ISA, you will be able to transfer these savings into a Lifetime ISA when the accounts launch.